 - Permanently moving outside your plan’s coverage area

 How long does my client have to apply after their qualifying event?
 Typically, up to 60 days after the event.
 If the client does not apply within the 60-day time frame they may have to wait until the next open enrollment period to get coverage.

-How is an on-exchange individual policy cancelled?
-On exchange policies must be cancelled directly with healthcare.gov, either over the phone or on-line.
-Off exchange policies are cancelled directly with the carrier.
+How is an on-exchange individual policy canceled?
+On-exchange policies must be canceled directly with healthcare.gov, either over the phone or online.
+Off-exchange policies are canceled directly with the carrier.

 Do I have to be certified to sell on-exchange plans?
 Yes!
-In order to sell on-exchange plans brokers must certify annually via CMS.
-If you are not certified you cannot sell or receive commission for on-exchange plans.
+In order to sell on-exchange plans, brokers must certify annually via CMS.
+If you are not certified you cannot sell or receive a commission for on-exchange plans.
 You must re-certify each year.